The Best ‘Nude’ or Neutral-Toned Lipstick for Your Skin Tone

 For tan or brown skin: “Tan skin tends to have warmer undertones, so you should stick with warmer undertones when selecting your perfois nude.
 A beautiful chestnut lip color works great with this skin tone.
 I would recommend staying away from creamy vanilla shades.”

-For dark skin: “Opt for a shade that has a red undertone, like a gorgois cocoa or cappuccino and nix the beige nudes.”
+For dark skin: “Opt for a shade that has a red undertone, like a gorgois cocoa or cappuccino, and nix the beige nudes.”

-Ahead are a slew of options that fall under each of these categories.
+Ahead is a slew of options that fall under each of these categories.